5HYFILM-DATA/PJ61403_DATA/README.md

 # PJ61403 DATA
-This dataset is for science project, I collected the data from DermWeb [links: http://www.dermweb.com/].
-DermWeb is a collection of websites about skin diseases.
+This dataset is for science project, I collected the data from [DermWeb](http://www.dermweb.com/) and 2 hospitals which are

-You can clone this dataset in jupyter notebook by `!git clone https://github.com/filmerxyz/SKIN_DATA`
+ 1. Thammasat University Hospital
+ 2. Rajavithi Hospital

+## About this dataset

 In this dataset, there are 2 main types.